 SDLT (often simply referred to as ‘stamp duty’) is a form of taxation that applies to freehold or leasehold property that is purchased or transferred in exchange for payment.
 The purchaser or recipient of the property must pay the correct amount of stamp duty to HMRC within 14 days of completing the purchase, and they must submit an SDLT return.
 Even if no stamp duty payment is due, the SDLT return should usually be submitted.
-Late returns can incur penalties (see GOV.UK for further information).
+Late returns can incur penalties (see the Government’s guidance for further information).

 This information only applies in England and Northern Ireland.

 Any property or land purchased in England or Northern Ireland over a certain price is subject to Stamp Duty Land Tax (SDLT).
 In Scotland, SDLT has been replaced by Land and Buildings Transaction Tax (LBTT).
 In Wales, property or land is subject to Land Transaction Tax.

 What is stamp duty?